If you run a care service business, such as a care home or crèche, you need to pay particular attention to hygiene practices and procedures.

 - kitchen waste is properly stored and disposed of

-- laundry is appropriately bagged, with soiled laundry separated
+- laundry is properly bagged, with soiled laundry separated

-- clinical waste and sharp objects are segregated from general waste
+- clinical waste and sharp objects are kept separate from general waste

 - hand-wash facilities are plentiful and clean